"Always be a first-rate version of yourself, rather than a second-rate version of somebody else" - Judy Garland

 Capone began his career as an artist creating dreamlike, sensual, often homoerotic images of young men in search of love, identity, and their place in the world.
 His paintings and drawings are highly prized by art collectors in the LGBT community, they now hang on the walls of private and corporate collectors around the world.

-He attended the Parsons School of Design in Manhattan, New York City.
-Upon completion in 2000, he moved to San Francisco Bay Area where he currently resides in Northern California.
+He attended the Parsons School of Design in New York City, NY with a scholarship in fine arts.
+Upon completion in 2000, he moved to California where he still currently resides.

 Private collectors of Capone's work can be found in the United States of America, Canada, Sweden, England, France, Japan, and the Netherlands.
 In 2004 Glaxo Smith Kline became his first corporate collector.

-Rene Capone was in the hospital for multiple bone replacement procedures that years to complete.
-Currently, he is recovering from those surgeries.
-A series of art titled 'The Chronicles of Zebra Boy" was created during the time of these surgeries.
-POZ magazine featured the work in an article titled "Turning Scars Into Art" in 2016.
+Capone was hospitalized for multiple bone replacement procedures taking four years to complete in 2016.
+We are pleased to say he made a full recovery, although he is made of titanium from the waist down.
+A series of art titled 'The Chronicles of Zebra Boy" was created during this time period.
+Both POZ magazine & HIV PLUS featured the artwork in articles titled "Turning Scars Into Art."